anxkhn/ollamao/README.md

    ```

 2. **Hunt down a public Ollama instance:**
-   Use [Shodan](https://www.shodan.io/search?query=port%3A11434+html%3A%22Ollama%22) to track down an IP, grab one from `ip_list.txt`, or use your own private instance if you’re fancy like that.
+   Use [Shodan](https://www.shodan.io/search?query=port%3A11434+html%3A%22Ollama%22) / [FOFA](https://en.fofa.info/result?qbase64=cG9ydD0iMTE0MzQiICYmIGJvZHk9Ik9sbGFtYSI%3D) to track down an IP, or grab one from `ip_list.txt`, or use your own private instance if you’re fancy like that.

 3. **Run the script:**